posmikdc/directional-priors/README.md

 ![RD Simulation Results](fig/rd_sim.png)

 ## Implementation

 All code necessary to reproduce the simulations and figures in this paper is available in this repository.
-The implementation includes:

-- Functions for fitting manifolds to pre- and post-treatment data
-- Directional statistics utilities for von Mises distributions
-- Posterior computation for topological weights
-- Simulation framework for the Manifold RD estimator

 ## Contact
 Daniel C. Posmik